agilajah/agilajah.github.io/index.md

 ---

 {: style="margin-top:0; margin-bottom: 0;"}
-I am a third year student at [Bandung Institute of Technology's][1] School of Electrical Engineering and Informatics, and majoring Informatics/Computer Science.
+I am a final year student of [Bandung Institute of Technology's][1] School of Electrical Engineering and Informatics, and majoring Informatics/Computer Science.

 I am passionately curious, vowed that I'd live and I'd learn.
 Knowing very well about what I want, I am going to keep trying things and keep learning to pursue my mission, and I take responsibility for everything that has happened to me up to this point.